Quickstart — bind many members from one agent

 CoalitionConfigfrom the coalition operator (struct definition, or a serialised fingerprint you copy into your crate). - A

-- A ticket from each confluence or module operator whose write-side primitive you intend to use.
-Usually none: most confluences and modules are read-only for external integrators.
+- A ticket from each composite-organism or module operator whose write-side primitive you intend to use.
+Usually none: most composite organisms and modules are read-only for external integrators.

-- Your TDX image (if any citizen or service you write to requires attested client admission).
+- Your TDX image (if any member or service you write to requires attested client admission).

 Step 1 — declare the CoalitionConfig in your crate